drighelli/RNASeqGUI/README.md

 **RNASeqGUI** is an R Graphical User Interface for Bulk RNA-seq data analysis in a reproducible research way.

-If you used RNASeqGUI for your analysis please consider **citing** our work:
+If you used RNASeqGUI for your analysis please consider **citing** our works:

 - F. Russo, D. Righelli and C. Angelini.
 Advancements in RNASeqGUI towards a Reproducible Analysis of RNA-Seq Experiment.
 BioMed Research International, 2016, 7972351. doi: http://dx.doi.org/10.1155/2016/7972351